nerisuyu/nerisuyu/README.md

 ### Hey there 👋
-## About me
+## About me 👦

-- Im a junior game developer/graphics programmer from Moscow, Russia. 🌱
+- Im a junior game developer/graphics programmer from Moscow, Russia.
-- Currently studying at Moscow State Technical University as a CAD developer.
+- Currently studying at Moscow State Technical University as a CAD developer.🧑‍🎓

 ### 🛠 &nbsp;Languages and Tools :